Michionlion/rayterm/README.md

 are vendored as submodules in this repository, and can be automatically updated and built by issuing `gradle deps`.
 This should be done before building anything.

+Lastly, linting dependencies such as [mdl](https://github.com/markdownlint/markdownlint) and [proselint](https://github.com/amperser/proselint/) ensure documentation is well written; they should be installed before running `gradle lint`.

 ### Testing

 For manual rendering comparisons, [blender](https://www.blender.org/) is used.